falue/tvPlayer/README.md

 To update the system:

 1. Download this file on your computer: [https://github.com/falue/tvPlayer/archive/refs/heads/main.zip](https://github.com/falue/tvPlayer/archive/refs/heads/main.zip)
 2. Put it on any USB drive and stick it in the tvPlayer.
-Don't change the file name (`main.zip`).
+Don't change the file name (`tvPlayer-main.zip`).
 3. Reboot the tvPlayer.
 4. check if update is applied on the webremote: On the very bottom, check if the "tvPlayer Version & Last udpated" is updated.